 You’ll also need one or two non-stick cookie sheets or baking pans.

-The Earl Grey cookies are as delicious as they are gorgeous!
+These cookies are as delicious as they are gorgeous!
 The recipe is perfect for the holidays because the Earl Grey cookies are bite-sized, so they fit nicely onto a holiday cookie platter.
 The cookies are warm and fresh-tasting with the deep flavour of the Earl Grey tea and the light lemon glaze.
 And the consistency of the shortbread is perfectly soft and it practically melts in your mouth.

 These cookies are perfect with a cup of tea, and because they’re only 5 Weight Watchers SmartPoints each, they’re a great little treat for the holidays (4 SmartPoints without the glaze!).